 National Organization for Rare Disorders, Inc.

-It is possible that the main title of the report Swyer syndrome is not the name you expected.
+It is possible that the main title of the report Wyburn Mason Syndrome is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Genetic and Rare Diseases (GARD) Information Center

 - PO Box 8126